jknehr/recruiting/elevator/README.md

 ## Requirements

 Model out an elevator system in python that supports a configurable amount of elevators (e.g 1 - 10) and building floors (_n_) that with a scheduling algorithm of your choice, taking into consideration the objectives mentioned above.
+Please also make each elevator configurable for the maximum amount of passengers it can hold at one time.
 For this exercise, you can assume we will be building a **Type 2** system, where the originating floor and target floor information will be available to the system upon passenger request.
 Additionally, we will assume that it takes any elevator 1 time unit to move by 1 floor in either the up or down direction.

 Write a function for your model that takes as input a list of requests with the following data points for each request:
 1. Request Time (an integer from 0 to infinity)